stjude/DeepMRIRec/README.md

 ## Training and Evaluation

-Follow the notebook located in "scripts" folder
+If you want to train our network on your data please follow the notebook located in "scripts" folder.
+We have also shared our network weights (see "network_weights" folder) in case if you want to use them for transfer learning.